vitplanocka/eAndon-MVC/README.md

 The app stores the settings and alarm data in an SQL database.
 In order to set up the SQL tables, you can use the scripts from the <a href="https://github.com/vitplanocka/eAndon-MVC/blob/master/eAndon%20MVC/SQL_tables.txt">SQL_tables<a> file.

+Then modify the database connection string in the appsettings.json.

 In order to customize the setup for the specific use case, access the Settings page in the app that allows you the following customization:
 *     Adding, removing, or renaming terminals to accurately represent your existing workstations
 *     Creating, deleting, or modifying alarm types, along with specifying if additional details should be provided for each alarm
 *     Adjusting the app's text content or translating it to another language for localization purposes

 ## Instructions